emutelab/emutelab/_posts/2018-03-08-almoFarina.md

 <b>Talk: Perspectives in Ecoacoustics -- Prof Almo Farina, University of Urbino, Italy</b>

-We are delighted to welcome Prof Almo Farina, a naturalist and landscape ecologist and one of the pioneers of Ecoacoustics - the emerging science of the study of ecological role of sounds.
+We are delighted to welcome Prof Almo Farina, a naturalist and landscape ecologist and one of the pioneers of Ecoacoustics - the investigation of the ecological role of sounds.

 <a href="http://www.sussex.ac.uk/shl/">Sussex Humanities Lab</a> (Silverstone Building, 2nd floor) - All welcome!